Everolimus

 Everolimus, sold under the brand name Afinitor among others, is a medication used as an immunosuppressant to prevent rejection of organ transplants and as a targeted therapy in the treatment of renal cell cancer and other tumours.

+This compound also has a use in cardiovascular drug-eluting stent technologies to inhibit restenosis.

 It is the 40-O-(2-hydroxyethyl) derivative of sirolimus and works similarly to sirolimus as an inhibitor of mammalian target of rapamycin (mTOR).

 It is marketed by Novartis under the trade names Zortress (US) and Certican (European Union and other countries) in transplantation medicine, and as Afinitor (general tumours) and Votubia (tumours as a result of Tuberous Sclerosis Complex (TSC)) in oncology.

 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

 Everolimus is approved for various conditions: